acgetchell/mundus-atrox/src/journals/thirteenth.md

 5. The Fire Giant swings at the 2 of them and *Geral* gives protection to *CoralKing*.
 The Giant does 27 damage.
 He misses on *CoralKing*.
 6. *Viker* lands on top of the vehicle and uses polymorph on the Fire Giant and it succeeds on its wisdom save.
 7. The Ogres move in on our team.
 One of them attacks *Geral* and misses.
 They attack *CoralKing* and miss.
 They attack me and make a critical hit.
 They deal 26 points of damage (23 with her 3 point reduction).
-8. *Tasbros* lands on top of the vehicle and casts confusion around the big Giants.
+8. *Tasbros* lands on top of the vehicle and casts Confusion around the big Giants.
 The Fire Giant is confused now and 1 other Giant.
 9. I land in front of the Fire Giant but I'm too far away to hit him.
 I cast Thunderous Smite, hitting one of the Giants for 24 damage.
 I also manage to push him 10 feet back, knocking him prone.
 10. *Tysnera* lands on top of the vehicle, uses Fireball on the Giants she can see, and does 31 damage on them all.
 (1/3 of their hit points)
 11. *Calmul* lands on top of the vehicle, moves toward the front, and shoots at the Fire Giant but misses.